 Leopard geckos live in the dry grassland region or rocky areas of Asia.
-At day, to keep away from the heat, they take shelter in burrows or beneath rocks.
-Only when they come out at dusk, are they normally visible.
+During the day, to keep away from the heat, they take shelter in burrows or beneath rocks.
+Only when they come out at dusk, are they normally visible?
 They are visible only at dusk when they are out.
 The Leopard gecko’s body is light yellow with black marks, and they are nearly 9 inches long.

 Enthusiastic breeders of the leopard gecko raise these lovely lizards selectively and achieve a wide configuration of animals in varying colors of dark yellow, orange stripes, blizzard and plain purple.
 A few geckos in custody grow to exceed 11 inches.
 The adult gecko and the infant have different skin patterns; the little ones have spotless skin with faded yellow and dark bands at intervals that fade away in a year.

 The Leopard geckos are descendants of the Eublepharidae and have eyelids, which help to keep the eyes protected against the dust generated in its natural habitat.
 Similar to the other common lizards.
 The Leopard geckos moisten and clean their eyes with their tongues.
 They have restrictions on vertical climbing because they do not have toe pads.